 What are the advantages of using salary bands (pay bands)?

-Salary bands promote equitable pay, attract and retain top talent, provide clear career progression paths, and streamline administrative processes for salary decisions.
+Creating salary bands promotes equitable pay, attracts and retains top talent, provides clear career progression paths, and streamlines administrative processes for salary decisions.

 How do salary bands address pay differences?

 Salary bands address pay differences by standardizing compensation across similar positions, reducing disparities and ensuring that employees with equivalent roles and responsibilities are paid within the same defined range.
-This structure promotes fairness and transparency in salary decisions, helping to mitigate unconscious bias and make sure employees are paid fairly.
+This structure, linked to clearly defined boundaries for each job description, promotes fairness and transparency in salary decisions, helping to mitigate unconscious bias and make sure employees are paid fairly.

 What are the advantages and disadvantages of a salary range?

-Salary ranges offer a structured framework for compensation, promoting fairness and clarity in pay decisions.
+Salary ranges offer a structured framework for compensation, promoting fairness and clarity in pay decisions by outlining both the minimum and maximum salaries for specific job roles.
 However, they can introduce rigidity, potentially limiting a company or employer’s ability to quickly adapt to individual performance and market dynamics.

 What are the problems with pay banding?